nopWay/HasCategories-discount-requiremement-plugin-for-nopcommerce/README.md

 # nopCommerce "Has categories" discount requirement plugin
 With this nopCommerce plugin, you can create discount requirements that checks the total quantity of products in selected categories against a predefined range.
 For example, you can select 2 categories (let's say Category A and B) and set minimum and maximum quantities to 3 and 5 respectively.
-In this case, discount will be applied if customer's cart contains any products belonging any of these categories with a total quantity of 3, 4 or 5, so to get this discount a customer can buy 3 pieces of products in Category A or 2 pieces of prodcuts in Category A and 1 piece of product in Category B. By this way, it's really easy to create discounts like
+In this case, discount will be applied if customer's cart contains any products belonging any of these categories with a total quantity of 3, 4 or 5, so to get this discount a customer can buy

+* 3 pieces of products in Category A or
+* 2 pieces of prodcuts in Category A and 1 piece of product in Category B

+By this way, it's really easy to create discounts like

 * Buy X of products in these categories and get Y free
 * Buy X of products in these categories and get Y% discount